What Is Claude Code? Anthropic's Terminal Coding Agent Explained

 claude

-3. Try a simple task
+3. Try a low-risk first task

 In the interactive prompt, paste: